 Note: You will need a Whammer Hammer to create the copper tassels.
 It is possible to adjust the design by adding beaded or cord tassels, or omit the tassels and just add a metal spacer bead to the base of the drops.
-However, if you want to work with wire in your designs I can highly recommend this tool; it is well worth the investment.
+The filigree drop charm has been added to the list of materials as an alternative to the whammered copper tassels. have added However, if you want to work with wire in your designs I can highly recommend this tool; it is well worth the investment.

 I have really enjoyed my first Design Team Challenge.
 I wanted to create something to fully showcase these beautiful quality bicones from Preciosa.
 They are so gorgeous and need very little embellishing.
 Combining with copper and rose gold really makes the grey-blue colour sing out.
 They would also look equally good with silvers for a cooler more subtle effect.

 The necklace is a real show stopper party piece for nights out along with earrings to match.